smallk/smallk.github.io/documentation.md

 <b>The SmallK software supports the latest stable release of Elemental, version 0.83</b>.

-Check the documentation links on this page for additional detailed instructions for installation of the NMF library software and dependencies.
+Check the documentation links on this page for additional detailed instructions for installation of the SmallK library software and dependencies.
 If desired, Installation instructions for Elemental can be found [here](http://libelemental.org/documentation/).